Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometric rigidity

-Now, to show that $f$ and $\ov g$ uniformly coarsely coincide it is enough to say that, for every point $x\in\MCG/N$, there exist two standard flats $\mathcal F,\mathcal F'$, supported on orbits of annuli, whose coarse intersection is within finite Hausdorff distance from $x$, and all constants do not depend on $x$.
+Now, to show that $f$ and $\ov g$ uniformly coarsely coincide it is enough to say that, for every point $x\in\MCG/N$, there exist two standard flats $\mathcal F,\mathcal F'$, supported on orbits of annuli, whose coarse intersection is within uniformly bounded Hausdorff distance from $x$.
 Indeed, if this is the case then $f$ and $\ov g$ should uniformly coarsely agree on the coarse intersection $\mathcal F\Tilde{\cap}\mathcal F'$, and therefore on $x$.
-In turn, since $\MCG/N$ acts transitively on itself and maps orbits of annuli to orbits of annuli, it is enough to exhibit a pair $\mathcal F,\mathcal F'$ of standard flats, supported on orbits of annuli, whose coarse intersection is bounded.
+In turn, since $\MCG/N$ acts transitively on itself and maps orbits of annuli to orbits of annuli, it is enough to exhibit a single pair $\mathcal F,\mathcal F'$ of standard flats, supported on orbits of annuli, whose coarse intersection is bounded.